earthcubeprojects-chords/chords/what_is_chords.md

 * Is a rolling archive from which scientists and analysts can easily fetch the data in real-time, delivered directly to browsers, programs and mobile apps via standard protocols.
-* Is an entry point to sophisticated real-time web services that can convert your data streams to standardized formats such as OGC, and provide discovery, aggregation and other web-enabled functions.
+* Is an entry point to sophisticated real-time web services that can convert your data streams to standardized formats such as OGC, and provide mapping, visualization, discovery, aggregation and many other web-enabled functions.

 ## Owning a Portal